Access to Justice: Supporting the Rule of Law and Transitional Justice

 Access to justice for the poor and marginalised is not guaranteed in Bosnia and Herzegovina, due to a fragmented and poorly developed Free Legal Aid (FLA) system in the country, and the lack of harmonised legislation at the state level.
 Free legal aid is only available in a limited number of jurisdictions and, even when legislation is in place, the outlets are underequipped, understaffed, and lack quality monitoring tools and professional training.
 In addition, the general public are not aware of their rights to free legal aid services.

-The lack of legal aid most heavily impacts refugees, single mothers, the Roma population, people with disabilities, victims of domestic and gender-based violence and victims of human trafficking.
+The lack of legal aid most heavily impacts refugees, single mothers, the Roma population, people with disabilities, victims of domestic and gender-based violence, victims of human trafficking and other vulnerable groups.

 In addition to the lack of political will and support for the establishment of a comprehensive, integrated free legal aid system, insufficient funding also hinders the systematic approach to developing legal standards and the capacities of free legal aid providers.

-We are working with our national partners (listed below) to establish a country-wide free legal aid system ensuring minimum equal standards for all citizens in accessing free legal aid services.
-This includes:
+We were working with our national partners (listed below) to establish a country-wide free legal aid system ensuring minimum equal standards for all citizens in accessing free legal aid services.
+This included:

 - Development of legislation and harmonisation of existing laws at all government levels;